 At the conclusion of the liturgy, music accompanies the liturgical assembly as they depart.
 The recession generally begins with the newly married couple followed by the wedding party, presider, and the guests.
-The following is a non-comprehensive list of approved music for use during the Recessional, though you may discuss other options with the music director at St. Victoria, Elizabeth Nowak.
+The following is a noncomprehensive list of approved music for use during the Recessional, though you may discuss other options with the Music Director at St. Victoria.

-Title Composer

-Hornpipe from "Water Music" G.F.
-Handel

-Jesu, Joy of Man's Desiring J.S.
-Bach

-Joyful, Joyful Lorie Line

-March Jubilante Lorie Line

-Minuet in G J.S.
-Bach

-Ode to Joy L. Beethoven

-Prelude to a Te Deum M.A.
-Charpentier
+Title Hornpipe from "Water Music" Jesu, Joy of Man's Desiring Joyful, Joyful March Jubilante Minuet in G Ode to Joy Prelude to a Te Deum

-Rondeau J.J.
-Mouret

-Sonata in D Major H. Purcell

-Trumpet Tune J. Clarke

-Trumpet Tune H. Purcell

-Trumpet Voluntary J. Clarke

-Trumpet Voluntary J. Stanley

-Trumpet Voluntary H. Purcell
+Composer G.F.
+Handel J.S.
+Bach Lorie Line Lorie Line J.S.
+Bach L. Beethoven M.A.
+Charpentier Rondeau Sonata in D Major Trumpet Tune Trumpet Tune Trumpet Voluntary Trumpet Voluntary Trumpet Voluntary J.J.
+Mouret H. Purcell J. Clarke H. Purcell J. Clarke J. Stanley H. Purcell